This page gives you information to help you decide whether or not to be in this research study.

 information (see information we collect listed below).
 You will receive up to $90.00 in Amazon

-gift codes for completing the surveys.
+gift codes for completing the surveys and allowing access to some passive sensor data.

 We will ask you to download the free study application to your phone.
 In the application, we will